 Airodump-ng is a packet sniffing tool that works very similar to Kismet.
 This tool will display a list of Access Points (APs) and any clients (stations) that are associated to them.
 To start airodump-ng, type the airodump-ng wlan0mon command in the terminal.
 The output of the command will look like the following:

-Let airodump-ng run for a few minutes to find the target.
+Let airodump-ng run for a few minutes to find your access point.
 Within moments, I found my target AP, which is CC:40:D0:4F:5A:4B or HOME-5432_EXT_2.4.
 This AP is broadcasting on channel 1 and is using WPA2-PSK.
-I also highlighted a row at the bottom of the terminal because it reveals that their is currently a client associated to this AP.
+I also highlighted a row at the bottom of the terminal because it reveals that their is currently a client (me) associated to this AP.

-Take note of the AP you wish to target.
-Record the BSSID and the channel it’s broadcasting on.
+Take note of your AP and record the BSSID and the channel it’s broadcasting on.

 Step 3: Target the AP

-In order to crack the password for a WPA2-PSK network, such as HOME-5432_EXT_2.4, airodump-ng must capture a WPA handshake between a client and the AP.
+In order to crack the password for a WPA2-PSK network (mine is HOME-5432_EXT_2.4), airodump-ng must capture a WPA handshake between a client and the AP.
 The “PSK” in WPA2-PSK stands for “Pre-Shared Key.”
 Both the client and the AP know

 the PSK, or “Pairwise Master Key (PMK),” but they need to prove to each other that they know the key without disclosing it over the air.
 This technical feat is accomplished by creating a Pairwise Transient Key (PTK) and exchanging encrypted messages to each other.
 The process takes 4 steps, and is something I’ll certainly explain in another blog post, but for now, all you need to do is capture this handshake.

-This command displays wireless information for the target AP.
+This command displays wireless information for my AP.
 You’ll have to wait for a client (station) to associate with the AP.
 Then, you can move on to step 4.
 Be sure to keep this window open for now.